zhutik/adyen-api-go/README.md

 [![Build Status](https://travis-ci.org/zhutik/adyen-api-go.png)](https://travis-ci.org/zhutik/adyen-api-go)
 [![GoDoc](http://godoc.org/github.com/zhutik/adyen-api-go?status.png)](http://godoc.org/github.com/zhutik/adyen-api-go)

+A Go client library for [Adyen](https://www.adyen.com/en/) payments platform.

+This is *not* an official client library.
+Adyen has official libraries for multiple platforms [Github](https://github.com/adyen/), but not Go yet.

+This package provides core functionality to perform most common types of a Payment requests to an API.
+If you see some functionality is missing, please, open an issue (or better yet, a pull request).

-## Install
+## Installation

 ```
 go get github.com/zhutik/adyen-api-go
 ```

-## Playgroup and examples
+## Playground and examples

-Please check separate repository with Adyen API playgroup, where you can test API and get some usage example for Adyen API library
+Please check separate repository with Adyen API playground, where you can test API and get some usage examples for Adyen API library

 https://github.com/zhutik/adyen-api-go-example

+Or you can visit [Wiki page](https://github.com/zhutik/adyen-api-go/wiki) for more details and examples

+## Supported API Calls

+* Authorise (Encrypted in recommended)
+* Authorise 3D
+* Recurring payments and retrieving stored payment methods
+* Capture
+* Cancel
+* Refund (CancelOrRefund)
+* Notifications

 ## Usage